-When designing workspaces in the central sterile decontamination area, staff safety, compliance to standards and guidelines, and minimizing cross-contamination are critical elements to determine an appropriate workflow.
+When designing decontamination spaces in SPD, staff safety, compliance to standards and guidelines, and minimizing cross-contamination are critical elements to determine an appropriate workflow.

 ANSI/AAMI ST79:2017, 18.104.22.168 states “the physical design of the sterile processing department/area should support safe patient care, workplace safety, and security.”1 Additionally, workflow patterns should take into account methods to improve efficiency.

 When designing a decontamination area, central sterile processing departments need to consider three design elements:

 1. Location of the decontamination area

 ANSI/AAMI ST79:2017, 3.3.6 states that “the decontamination room should be physically separate from all other processing areas and from areas in which clean or sterilization procedures are carried out, with any connecting doors and pass-through windows remaining closed.”
 It should also be accessible from a “service corridor” and have “a door providing access to the clean workroom,” or a pass-through window for instruments that have been manually decontaminated.